 As a former owner and breeder, Principal James Towne has a wealth of first-hand unique experience with the various aspects of the equine industry, Gaming Law and Equine Law.

-From Advance Deposit Wagering to the intricacies of breeding contracts, Towne, Ryan & Partners, P.C. has an attorney that can help out.
+From Advance Deposit Wagering to the intricacies of breeding contracts, The Towne Law Firm, P.C. has an attorney that can help out.

 Leave the tough stuff to us – and get back to the track.

 Our horse, gaming and racing legal services include:

 - General Equine and Horse Law

 - Breeding Contracts

 - Lease Agreements